prototypefund/civilmrcc-onefleet/doc/backlog.md

     - e.g: Moonbird spots a boat at 1203Z in pos xx.xx.xxx.
 After one hour at 1307Z Moonbird spots the SAME boat again in pos xx.xy.yyy.
 This should then not appear as different cases in the app, but this boat will become a casenumber (DC115) and should be tracked with this number until closed.
 - it would be a *nice to have* if the different cases of one day could have either different colors or different icons or the DCnumbers visible on first sight in order to be able to keep an overview on busy days with up to 7-10 different boats in distress

-**Sightings**
+**Landmarkus**
 - same structure as cases:
-- show current sightings (closed sightings should be transfered into the historical database always at midnight)
+- show current landmark/sighting (closed sightings should be transfered into the historical database always at midnight)
 - possibility to edit and delete sightings
 - should have different icon than cases

-**Assets (please rename vehicles ;)**
+**Vehicles**
-Make a difference between the following:
+Make a difference between the following ??:
    - civil fleet
    - merchant/commercial
     - Air assets/aircrafts

-**Civil Fleet** show only active ships/not seized since more than 800 days :)
-- make track availible on request
-- show time of last position

-**merchant/commercial**
-  - show merchant/commercial vessel on request for a certain area (e.g a drawed rectangle/circle)
-      - reason: this way you can search for a specific area around a DC for assests who could render assistance.
-If they don't -> interesting for legal cases

-**Aircrafts**
-- show active/airborne aircrafts+time of last position

 ## **Top right**
 **AIR**
-- show altitude of a/c operated
+- show altitude diagram of a/c operated
 -

 **Admin**